How to Calculate Consumer Surplus

 Extended Consumer Surplus Formula

 - Qd = Quantity demanded at equilibrium, where demand and supply is equal

 - ΔP = Pmax – Pd

 - Pmax = Price the buyer is willing to pay

 - Pd = Price at equilibrium, where demand and supply are equal

 On the other side of the equation is the producer surplus.
 As you will notice in the chart above, there is another economic metric called the producer surplus which is the difference between the minimum price a producer would accept for goods/services and the price they receive.

 In a perfect world, there may be an equilibrium price where both consumers and producers have a surplus (i.e. they are both better off, as opposed to a situation where only one side benefits).

-In a theoretical market for bottled water, a customer is willing to pay $10 for the bottled water, which is the highest amongst other customers.
+In a theoretical market for bottled water, a customer is willing to pay $10 for the bottled water, which is the highest among other customers.
 Most customers are only willing to pay $5, which is coincidentally the price that is set when demand meets supply exactly.
 At $5, 20 bottles are supplied, and consumer surplus is $50.
-This means that -shared amongst the customers who bought the 20 bottles of water- there are $50 in savings that can go towards other purchases.
+It means that – shared among the customers who bought the 20 bottles of water – there are $50 in savings that can go towards other purchases.